algolia/docsearch/docs/src/who-can-apply.md

 title: Who can apply?
 ---

-DocSearch has been built from the ground up with the idea of improving search on large technical documentation.
-For that reason, we only provide the free hosting version to technical documentation websites.
+DocSearch was built from the ground up with the idea of improving search on large technical documentation.
+For that reason, we offering our free hosting version to all technical documentations.

 We're always sad to have to turn down applications, but with the number of requests we received everyday, we had to focus on technical documentations.